Michigan relics: Debunking

 Archaeologists and historians continually concluded that the objects were forgeries.
 On July 28, 1911, professor Frederick Starr of the University of Chicago declared in the Detroit News that the so-called relics were fakes.
 Mary Robson, who lived in a room next door to Scotford's sons Percy and Charles, stated that the boys manufactured more "relics" all the time.
-In 1911, Scotford's stepdaughter signed an affidavit in which she stated that she had seen him making the objects and when she denied their validity he threatened her life.
+In 1911, Scotford's stepdaughter signed an affidavit in which she stated that she had seen him making the objects and that when she denied their validity he had threatened her life.
 While most scholars and academics have determined that Scotford was the craftsman and Soper was the salesman, and the men joined forces for personal financial gain, neither man ever confessed and remained active in the business until their respective deaths in the 1920s.

 The Relics and LDS

 The finds attracted the interest of some members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 In 1909, Mormon scientist James E. Talmage participated in a "dig" and then thoroughly tested the artifacts in his lab back in Utah.
 His investigations led him to label the artifacts as frauds.
 In August 1911, he published a work on his findings titled "The 'Michigan Relics': A Story of Forgery and Deception."
 Rudolph Etzenhouser, who was a traveling elder of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), saw the relics as proof of the historicity of the Book of Mormon.
 Etzenhouser even published a book on his collection of the Michigan Relics.

 After James Savage died in 1927 he bequeathed his collection of the relics to the University of Notre Dame.
 While at Notre Dame, the relics sat dormant until the 1960s when Milton R. Hunter, president of the New World Archaeological Foundation, uncovered the relics.
 Hunter spent the rest of his life attempting to use the relics to prove the historicity of the Book of Mormon.
 Hunter connected the relics to the "Michigan Mound Builders," which he deemed to be the Nephites from the Book of Mormon.
 Hunter's rhetoric and work with the Michigan Relics perpetuated pseudoarchaeology in religion, with efforts to prove pre-Columbian contact and the myth of the mound builders.
 Notre Dame gave Hunter the collection in the 1960s and before his death in 1975 he deeded the collection to the LDS Church.
 Following Hunter's death, the Church kept the collection in their museum in Salt Lake City, Utah for decades.
 In 2001, the Church had the relics examined by Professor of Anthropology Richard B. Stamps, of Oakland University and found that the artifacts were made with contemporary tools.

 The LDS Church kept 797 of the objects in their Salt Lake City Museum.
 In 2003, they gave them to the Michigan History Museum in Lansing where they currently reside.
 The Museum developed an exhibition surrounding the objects called "Digging Up Controversy: The Michigan Relics" which was on display in the fall and winter of 2003.